adam-p/yesterday-i-learned/linux.md

 ```

 * [Never use echo in a script, they said.](https://www.reddit.com/r/linux/comments/3fhvxy/echo_help/ctovplr) Use `printf '%s\n' -n` in a script, they said.
 Something about AT&T.
+* `ssh whoami.filippo.io` forwards *all* your public keys to the server.
+The server will know your email, and because GitHub publishes your key under `github.com/{username}.keys`, the server also knows your github account.
+* [Distro packages go in `/usr/bin`.
+Other package managers install to `/usr/local/bin`.](http://unix.stackexchange.com/questions/8656/usr-bin-vs-usr-local-bin-on-linux) `/sbin` is for programs that need to be available before "users" are available to the system.

 ## Tmux